IESE Insight

 - From the experience, five key recommendations are offered to help build efficient and sustainable corporate alliances for the public good.

-Since La Caixa began collaborating with Gavi in 2008, it has collected donations from employees and clients that have gone to vaccinating 5.4 million children.
+Since La Caixa began collaborating with Gavi in 2008, it has collected donations from employees and clients that have gone toward vaccinating 5.4 million children.

 La Caixa managed to get the program going by leveraging CaixaBank as a financial institution, as well as its employees and clients.
-The goal was to serve as an example for other organizations, modeling best practices and social responsibility.
+The goal was to model best practices and social responsibility, serving as an example for other organizations to follow.

 2. Report in detail: Reporting not only ensures that the money collected is being used efficiently, it also provides transparency and builds trust.
 It's vital to strengthen relationships with donors.
 Here, Gavi and La Caixa reported their donations in detail and internally audited the program.